Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Introduction

-Instead, we explore a different direction for hyperparameter optimization that focuses on speeding up \emph{configuration evaluation}; see Figure~\ref{fig:config_eval}.
+An orthogonal approach to hyperparameter optimization focuses on speeding up \emph{configuration evaluation}; see Figure~\ref{fig:config_eval}.
 These approaches are adaptive in computation, allocating more resources to promising hyperparameter configurations while quickly eliminating poor ones.
 Resources can take various forms, including size of training set, number of features, or number of iterations for iterative algorithms.
-By adaptively allocating these resources, these approaches aim to examine orders of magnitude more hyperparameter configurations than approaches that uniformly train all configurations to completion, thereby quickly identifying good hyperparameters.
-Configuration evaluation approaches could ostensibly be coupled with either random search or Bayesian optimization approaches.
-Random search offers a simple, parallelizable, and theoretically principled launching point, while Bayesian optimization may offer improved empirical accuracy.
+By adaptively allocating resources, these approaches aim to examine orders-of-magnitude more hyperparameter configurations than approaches that uniformly train all configurations to completion, thereby quickly identifying good hyperparameters.
+While there are methods that combine Bayesian optimization with adaptive resource allocation \citep{Swersky2013Multi,swersky2014freeze,earlystopping2015,fabolas2017}, we focus on speeding up random search as it offers a simple and theoretically principled launching point \citep{Bergstra2012}.\footnote{Random search will asymptotically converge to the optimal configuration, regardless of the smoothness or structure of the function being optimized, by a simple covering argument.
+While the rate of convergence for random search depends on the smoothness and is exponential in the number of dimensions in the search space, the same is true for Bayesian optimization methods without additional structural assumptions \citep{kandasamy2015}. }